OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dynamically-creating-pages.md

 The code in this file does two important things:

 1. It exports a React component, `recipeTemplate`, that provides a wrapper for the page content using a layout component, and then delegates to the `Recipe` component to render the content of the individual recipe.
 2. Exports a variable named `query` wrapped with the `graphql` tag function which contains a GraphQL query that at build time is run to gather data for the individual recipe being displayed.
-Note the `$uuid` variable in `RecipeTemplate($uuid: String!)`.
-That comes from the `{context: uuid: 'xxx'}` that was passed to the `createPage` action in our implementation of the `createPages` API.
+Note the `$drupal_id` variable in `RecipeTemplate($drupal_id: String!)`.
+That comes from the `{context: drupal_id: 'xxx'}` that was passed to the `createPage` action in our implementation of the `createPages` API.
 This is how we know which recipe we're currently generating HTML for.
 When the GraphQL query completes the data it returns is injected into the `recipeTemplate` component as `props.data.*`.

 Here's the complete Recipe component, *src/components/Recipe/Recipe.js*: